England’s Euro 2024 squad: Who’s on the plane and who will miss out?

 When is the squad announced?

-Southgate is scheduled to announce a training squad on Tuesday 21 May, two days after the Premier League season concludes.
-The size of the squad has not been confirmed but it will be bigger than the 26 allowed for the tournament itself.
+Southgate announced a training squad on Tuesday 21 May, two days after the Premier League season concluded, naming 33 players.

 England will play warm-up matches against Bosnia and Herzegovina on 3 June and Iceland on 6 June, before the final 26-player squad is confirmed on Sunday 8 June.